 Oppositions and Disadvantages

-Naturally, there are opposing views.
-For example, there are millions of dog owners who have believed throughout their lives that only industrially produced “complete,” “premium,” and similarly labeled foods are the most suitable for their dogs.
-On the other hand, there is another group that, lacking knowledge and information, essentially provides their dog’s nutrition with cooked/baked/spiced kitchen leftovers, and they may find it difficult to embrace this novelty.
+Naturally, opposing views exist regarding BARF feeding.
+For example, millions of dog owners have always believed that industrially produced “complete” or “premium” foods are best for their dogs.
+On the other hand, some dog owners, lacking knowledge, feed their pets cooked kitchen leftovers and may find it hard to embrace this change.

 BARF feeding and Infections

-Another skeptical opinion is that using the BARF method may increase the rate of infections transmitted from animals to humans.
-In today’s enlightened conditions of animal keeping, the chance of this is much lower than it could have been 2-3 decades ago.
-No statistical survey or data has supported the real danger of this theoretical assumption.
-On the contrary, it is now a proven fact that the canine digestive system easily destroys salmonella and other foodborne bacteria.
+Some people argue that BARF feeding may increase the risk of infections transmitted from animals to humans.
+However, in today’s enlightened approach to animal care, the risk is much lower than it was 2-3 decades ago.
+No statistical study has proven this theoretical risk to be a real danger.
+In fact, it is proven that a dog’s digestive system destroys salmonella and other foodborne bacteria.

 Recommended Composition for One Serving:

-• Oats, barley, millet, rye, corn grits, grated coconut (or their ‘flake’ versions) can be substituted for 50% of the vegetable quantity once a week, mixed with yogurt, goat milk, or carrot juice
+- You can substitute oats, barley, millet, rye, corn grits, or grated coconut (or their flake versions) for 50% of the vegetable quantity once a week.
+Mix them with yogurt, goat milk, or carrot juice.